 Description

 Made with just 3 ingredients (butter, flour & milk), this ultra-creamy homemade béchamel sauce is the perfect base for mac & cheese and lasagna Bolognese.
 Ready in 20 minutes!
 Store in the fridge for up to 3 days or freeze.
-PS: this recipe makes about 1 quart of sauce which is perfect for a 5+ layer lasagna using 1/2 cup per layer.
+This recipe makes about 1 quart of sauce which is perfect for a 5+ layer lasagna using 1/2 cup per layer.

 Notes: